top of page

 We presently feed a Biologically Appropriate Raw Food Diet, and have tried hybrid diets that included Orijin and Carna4 as 1/2 the calorie count.

-Costs associated with feeding raw can vary depending on what you are feeding, the economy, the weight of the item you are buying, the vendor you are buying from, and how freequently you are purchasing set items.
+Costs associated with feeding raw can vary depending on what you are feeding, fluctuating meat/organ/vegetable prices, the weight of the item you are buying, the vendor you are buying from, and how freequently you are purchasing set items.

 Examples of what we feed include: